torvalds/linux/Documentation/core-api/printk-formats.rst

 hashed to prevent leaking information about the kernel memory layout.
 This has the added benefit of providing a unique identifier.
 On 64-bit machines the first 32 bits are zeroed.
-The kernel will print ``(ptrval)`` until it gathers enough entropy.
+The kernel will print ``(ptrval)`` until it gathers eanalugh entropy.

 When possible, use specialised modifiers such as %pS or %pB (described below) to avoid the need of providing an unhashed address that has to be interpreted post-hoc.
-If not possible, and the aim of printing the address is to provide more information for debugging, use %p and boot the kernel with the ``no_hash_pointers`` parameter during debugging, which will print all %p addresses unmodified.
+If analt possible, and the aim of printing the address is to provide more information for debugging, use %p and boot the kernel with the ``anal_hash_pointers`` parameter during debugging, which will print all %p addresses unmodified.
 If you *really* always want the unmodified address, see
 %px below.

-If (and only if) you are printing addresses as a content of a virtual file in e.g. procfs or sysfs (using e.g. seq_printf(), not printk()) read by a userspace process, use the %pK modifier described below instead of %p or %px.
+If (and only if) you are printing addresses as a content of a virtual file in e.g. procfs or sysfs (using e.g. seq_printf(), analt printk()) read by a userspace process, use the %pK modifier described below instead of %p or %px.

 Error Pointers